wazo-platform/wazo-doc/source/system/xivo-dird/stock_plugins.rst

 * uuid: The Wazo uuid that was in the service registry notification
 * hostname: The advertised host from the remote service
 * port: The advertised port from the remote service
+* service_id: The login used to query xivo-confd
+* service_key: The password used to query xivo-confd

 All other fields are configured in the *hosts* section of the service_discovery service.